Goose Lake (Washington): Accessibility

-The lake is reached via 8 miles of narrow gravel road from the east from Trout Lake on State Route 141 north from SR 14, to the town of Trout Lake.
+The lake is reached via 8 miles of narrow gravel road from the east of Trout Lake on State Route 141 north from SR 14, to the town of Trout Lake.
 Continue through the town on State Route 141 to where it ends and Forest Route 24 begins.
-Drive on Forest Route 24 to the junction with Forest Route 60 (Carson Guler Road) and follow Forest Route 60 (Carson Guler Road) for 1 mile to Goose Lake.
+Drive on Forest Route 24 to the junction with Forest Route 60 and follow Forest Route 60 for 1 mile to Goose Lake.

-From the West, Carson, take the Wind River Righway, north to the Old State Highway.
-Heading towards Panther Creek Campground, continue past the campground on Forest Route 65 to the 4 corners, junction of Forest Route 65 and 60 (Carson Guler Road).
-From here, turn right on Forest Route 60 (Carson Guler Road), and continue on to Goose Lake.
+From the West, Carson, take the Wind River Highway, north to the Old State Highway.
+Heading towards Panther Creek Campground, continue past the campground on Forest Route 65 to the 4 corners, junction of Forest Route 65 and 60.
+From here, turn right on Forest Route 60, and continue on to Goose Lake.